For many patients, a hip operation can greatly increase one's ability to move without pain, fostering a return to a more active and healthy lifestyle.

 For patients who have had previous hip surgery, there are times when the parts wear out, break or need adjusting.
 Revisions can mean replacement of some or all the parts of a previous artificial hip.

-Typically used for fractures of the hip in the elderly, this operation essentially replaces a broken ball joint but not the socket.
+Typically used for fractures of the hip in some patients, this operation essentially replaces a broken ball joint but not the socket.